andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 3. Clone this repository to a place of your choice (eg `/home/markus/AdlerDevelopmentEnvironment`).
 4. continue with the following sections

-**Note**: I am not sure whether the scripts will work when cloning on a windows system (and yes i know this environment is only for windows).
+**Note**: I am not sure whether the scripts will work when cloning on a Windows system (and yes i know this environment is only for windows).
 Should you have trouble executing the script (something with ^M), delete the repository, disable automatic line ending conversion in git (`git config --global core.autocrlf input`) and clone again.